aanchal22/exam-1/instructions/instructions.md

 Each formula **must also be entered into the [README.md](../README.md) file** in the designated space.

 1. Total number of users of the social network
-1. Number of users in each of the states in the New England region, which includes Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+1. Number of users in each of the states in the Pacific sub-region, which includes Alaska, California, Hawaii, Oregon and Washington.
 (You are forbidden from hard-coding the names of the states into the formula you use.
 Rather, the formula should refer to the neighboring cells where the state names are written.)
-1. Number of users in each of the 5 most populous cities of the USA: New York City, New York; Los Angeles, California; Chicago, Illinois; Houston, Texas; and Phoenix, Arizona.
+1. Number of users in each of the given 5 cities of the USA: Nashville, Tennessee; San Diego, California; New York City, New York; Dallas, Texas; and Seattle, Washington.
 Note that there may be cities in ohter states with the same names.
 (You are forbidden from hard-coding the cities or states into the formula you use.
 Rather, the formula should refer to the neighboring cells where that information is written.)
 1. The average affinity category ID of all users in New York for each of the content types (e.g. real food, luxury brands, etc.).
 (You are forbidden from hard-coding the state name or any sum, count, or average values into the formula you use.
 Rather, these should be dynamically calculated within the formula using functions.)

 Be sure to save your work.